ydkmlt84/Maintainerr_docs/Collections.md

 You can manually add media to a collection on the `Overview` page, by using the `Add` button on the media.
 Using the button will open a popup where you are able to pick the collection you wish to add the media to.

-> Please note that the first option selected is to **remove** media from all collections.
+> :warning: Please note that the first option selected is to **remove** media from all collections.
 However, if the media was added by the rule handler, it will be added again.
 If you wish to counter this behaviour, you must also exclude it from all collections.

 ## Removing